What is Negligence in the Legal Sense?

 - One defense to a charge of negligence is contributory negligence; that the other party also had a duty to act.
 In this case, the negligence of both parties is considered and apportioned between them.
 If someone is drunk and speeding, damage to someone else's car might be considered at 80%, but if the other party contributed to the damage (by failing to stop at a stop sign), their portion of the cost might be 20%.

-- Another defense is assumption of risk.
+- Another defense is an assumption of risk.
 In this case, if you voluntarily expose yourself to risk, you are at least partly at fault.
 For example, if you buy a ticket to a ski resort, you assume the risk of being injured, because you are supposed to know that skiing is a dangerous sport.
 Of course, if the resort owners fail to maintain equipment, you can't assume that risk.

 Indemnity Agreements and Negligence

 Some businesses include indemnity agreements in contracts in an attempt to forestall negligence claims.
 An indemnity agreement includes "hold harmless" language, saying that the business can't be held negligent for its actions.
 But this kind of language doesn't protect against a negligence lawsuit and it's better left out of agreements if that is the only purpose of the language.